AdobeDocs/experience-platform.en/help/web-sdk/install/npm.md

 ---
-title: Install the Web SDK using NPM
+title: Install the Web SDK using the NPM package
 description: Use an NPM package to install and reference the Web SDK library.
 ---

-# Install the Web SDK using NPM
+# Install the Web SDK using the NPM package

 Adobe Experience Platform Web SDK is available as an [NPM package](https://www.npmjs.com).
 Installing the NPM package allows you to have control of the build process for the Adobe Experience Platform Web SDK JavaScript library.
 The NPM package exposes EcmaScript version 5 modules or EcmaScript version 2015 (ES6) modules meant to be run in the browser.